 Each year, we produce a comprehensive Annual Report in accordance with the Local Government Act 1995.
 The Annual Report aims to give our residents and ratepayers an open and accountable insight into how the City has progressed towards achieving our vision and strategic objectives.
 Highlights include our main achievements and challenges, our financial performance and our key targets for the year ahead.

 Executive Responsibilities

 (as at 30 June 2022)

+- Overall responsibility for the management of Council's affairs

+- People and Culture

-- Internal Audit - · Work, Health and Safety
+- Internal Audit

+- Work, Health and Safety